Khan/structuredjs/README.md

 Structured.js works in-browser `<script src='structured.js'></script>`, or as a standalone npm module.

-A structure is any valid Javascript code with contains blanks ( _ characters) and stand-ins ($str) to match values.
+A structure is any valid Javascript code which contains blanks ( _ characters) and stand-ins ($str) to match values.
 The structure is sensitive to nesting and ordering.
 The matcher only requires that code contain the structure -- extra code has no effect.

 ### Demo